 The product recommendations from The Spruce Crafts are purely editorial.
-Our team never takes free samples for reviews nor lets retailers, public relations firms, or salespeople dictate our content and product coverage.
+Occasionally, brands and PR agencies will send us products for editorial consideration, but our thoughts and opinions are our own.
 Instead, we do the heavy lifting ourselves by tapping into our network of experts and testers to help you make smarter purchases—and to avoid that dreaded buyer’s remorse.

 How We Test Our Products

 We believe in using these products just like you would—in real-life settings that put them through their paces.
 We buy all of the products that we test and send them straight to the homes of our thorough testers.

 We have over a hundred reviewers spending weeks and months evaluating everything from sewing machines to hot glue guns to find out if these products are worth the spend.
 We typically send our testers three to five products in the same category, so that they can make comparisons, which gives you real insights into how different brands and models measure up against each other.
 Our testers also take dozens of photos to help you see what the product will actually look like in your home or in your hands.
 They make sure to capture all the important angles and details to give you the most information before you buy.